drdxk/tinytsdi/README.md

 Provider can also give instructions to injector (such as whether to cache the resolved value).

-Providers need to be registered before injection takes place:
+Providers need to be registered before an injection takes place:

 ```typescript
 register([